The Position

 • Be passionate about students and the transformational power of education.

-The VPSS is a new position that brings together departments and functions that previously reported through five different areas of the college.
-Roanoke College President Shushok is building a more comprehensive approach to student success, and the new structure will allow closer coordination between the units and enhanced collegiality between key members of the student success team.
+The VPSS position was established in 2023 to bring together departments and functions that previously reported through five different areas of the college.
+Roanoke College is building a more comprehensive approach to student success, and the new structure allows closer coordination between the units and enhanced collegiality between key members of the student success team.

 The vice president for student success is a position of broad and strategic leadership at Roanoke College.
 The vice president serves as the point person for student success and oversees the many offices that support the education, engagement, needs, and aspirations beyond the classroom of all students.
 President Shushok values senior leaders who foster collegiality, trust, and respect.
 As a member of the president’s cabinet, the VPSS is expected to contribute to strategic discussions that impact all areas of the college and bring expertise on student issues to the leadership team.